This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Creating your own Apples to Apples game is simple, cheap and freaking hilarious.
 Only scrap paper, a pen for each person, and a few minutes are required!
 Everyone from elementary-aged kids to teens to adults will love this silly game.

 What is Apples to Apples?

-If you’re not familiar with Apples to Apples, here’s the description from Mattel:
+If you’re not familiar with Apples to Apples, which is now discontinued, here’s the description from Mattel:

 Easy to Learn, Fun to Play

 There are just two types of cards: Things and Descriptions.
 Each player takes turns being the judge and pulling the next Description card.
 The other players try to pick, from the cards in their hands, the Things they feel best match that Description—in the eyes of the judge.
 So it helps to know your judges a little better, too.

 Winning the Game